wxllxngton/forkify-app/README.md

 3. As a user, I want to **bookmark recipes**, so that I can review them later.
 4. As a user, I want to be able to **create my own recipes**, so that I have them all organized in the same app.
 5. As a user, I want to be able to **see my bookmarks and own recipes when I leave the app and come back later**, so that I can close the app safely afer cooking.
+6. As a user, I want to be able to **add ingredients to a shopping cart for later use.**

 # Features